 Confirmed PDIs for the 2018 International Thespian Festival:

-Directing the action: Taking your artistic leadership skills to the next level
+Directing the action: Taking your artistic leadership skills to the next level - SOLD OUT

 High school teachers and directors can up their game by adding new skills in coaching student actors, bringing script analysis into composition, and staging ideas that tell stories effectively and dynamically.
 Perfect for plays and musicals.
 This workshop is ideal for both new directors and those with more experience.
 Leave with new strategies and classroom activities for student directors.